Mtillmann/mtillmann.github.io/posts/installing-ubuntu-server-on-wd-pr2100-in-2024.md

 You'll need:

-- a WD PR2100 including powerbrick
-- a fast usb storage device >= 16gb
+- a fast, reliable usb storage device >= 16gb, f.x. a small cheap M.2 64GB SSD in a usb enclosure
 - network cable connected to your PR2100
 - a linux machine or ([intel?](https://github.com/aamkye/ubuntu_on_WD_PRx100#macos-native-m1-not-supported)-)mac
 - basic familiarity with linux and the terminal